All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Research supports Alloy's approach for their target demographic.
 The Women's Health Initiative follow-up studies and more recent data from the KEEPS trial demonstrate that properly managed hormone replacement therapy can improve body composition, reduce visceral fat accumulation, and enhance metabolic function in perimenopausal and postmenopausal women.

-The timeline for hormonal optimization differs significantly from direct weight loss medications.
+The timeline for hormonal improvement differs significantly from direct weight loss medications.
 Patients typically notice initial improvements in sleep quality and hot flashes within 2-4 weeks, mood and energy changes around 6-8 weeks, and body composition improvements over 3-6 months.
 This longer timeline requires patience but often produces more sustainable long-term results.

 Doctor Quality and Oversight